TERA

-TERA is a shielded twisted pair connector for use with Category 7 twisted-pair data cables, developed by The Siemon Company and standardised in 2003 by the International Electrotechnical Commission (IEC) with the reference IEC 61076-3-104.
+TERA is a shielded twisted pair connector for use with Category 7 twisted-pair data cables, developed by The Siemon Company and standardised in 2003 by the International Electrotechnical Commission (IEC) with the reference IEC 61076–3–104.

+Connector

 The 2006 revision of the standard extended the characterised performance up to 1000 MHz.

 The connector has a different footprint from the more common 8P8C connector.

 TERA is also a useful interface for broadcast communications technology (BCT).
 This connector allows for cable sharing, permitting users to integrate video, voice and data services over a single cabling link.